BIKE SIZING &

-It's a shame that I see most new riders with a wrong size bike.
+It's a shame that we see numerous riders with a wrong size bike!
 This is usually not the riders' fault, but the shop which sold it to them.
 It is the duty of a responsible bike shop to sell you the right size frame.
-I would even go as far to say that it is CRIMINAL to sell you a wrong size frame.
+We would even go as far to say that it is CRIMINAL to sell you a wrong size frame.

 Many riders give up biking after a few months of purchase, without knowing that the underlying problem for discomfort is a wrong-sized frame or an ill-fitting bike.

-Example of an ill fitting hand position, when brake levers are not properly aligned with your hand and wrist.
+Example of a bad brake lever position, when brake levers are not properly aligned with your arm and wrist:

-1. Once you've decided what kind of bike you would like (Hybrid, Road, MTB), find out from your local bike shop (LBS) what brands they carry and what models fit in your budget.
-Once you have a list go to the manufacturers website and see what frame size you need to buy for a particular model.
+Once you've decided what kind of bike you would like (Hybrid, Road, MTB), find out from your local bike shop (LBS) what brands they carry and what models are suitable within your budget.
+Once you have a list, go to the manufacturers website and see what frame size you need to buy for a particular model.
 Every reputed manufacturer will have a size guide for their bikes.
-Keep in mind that bike sizing or numbering will vary from one manufacturer to the other.
+Keep in mind that bike sizing will vary from one manufacturer to the other.

-3. If you've discomfort while sitting on your bike, the seat pushing the crotch area, you can tilt the nose of your saddle slightly downwards and that'll elevate the problem.
+If you've discomfort while sitting on your bike (seat pushing the crotch area), you can tilt the nose of your saddle slightly downwards and that'll elevate the problem.